Air Combat (arcade game): Reception

 The game was a commercial success in arcades.
-In Japan, Game Machine listed Air Combat on their August 15, 1993 issue as being the most-successful upright arcade cabinet of the month, and remained in the top spot the following month in September.
-In the United States, the RePlay arcade charts ranked Air Combat as the top-grossing new video game of October 1993, and then the top-grossing deluxe arcade cabinet in December 1993.
+In Japan, Game Machine listed Air Combat as the most successful upright arcade cabinet of August 1993, and remained in the top spot in September.
+In the United States, the RePlay arcade charts ranked Air Combat as the top-grossing new video game of October 1993, and then the top-grossing deluxe arcade cabinet of December 1993.
 In 1997, Air Combat was still among the top 20 attractions at several locations, according to Funworld Magazine.

 The game was also critically acclaimed upon release.
 It received praise for its advanced 3D graphics and technological capabilities for its time, with the Gamest Awards in Japan nominating it in the "Best Graphics" category.
 Electronic Gaming Monthly gave the game a positive review, praising the "level of complexity, high degree of challenge, truly intense audio, and some of the coolest use of polygon graphics around".
 In a brief review, Computer and Video Games magazine called it "one of the most whizzo flight sims around" and "virtually the real thing".
 In another brief review, GameFan magazine called it "the best flight sim ever" in its December 1993 issue.